 Second, why should we suppose that choosing a number at random produces uniqueness?
 Flipping a coin is random, but it certain does not produce a unique result!
 What we rely on here is probabilistic uniqueness.
 Flipping a single coin does not produce a unique result, but flipping the same coin 122 times in a row almost certainly produces a sequence of heads and tails that has never been seen before and will never be seen again.

-Let's talk a bit about those probabilities.
+Let’s talk a bit about those probabilities.
 Suppose you have a particular randomly-generated GUID in hand.
 What is the probability that a specific time that you randomly generate another GUID will produce a collision with your particular GUID?
 If the bits are chosen randomly and uniformly, clearly the probability of collision is one in 2122.
 Now, what is the probability that over n generations of GUIDs, you produce a collision with your particular GUID?
-Those are independent rare events, so the probabilities add 1; the probability of a collision is n in 2122.
+Those are independent rare events, so the probabilities add [1. this is an approximation that only holds if the probability is small and n is relatively small compared to the total number of possible outcomes.]; the probability of a collision is n in 2122.
 This 2122 is an astonishingly large number.

 But that’s looking for a collision with a specific GUID.
 Clearly the chances are a lot better of generating a collision somewhere else along the way.
 Recall that a couple of years ago I analyzed how often you get any collision when generating random 32 bit numbers; it turns out that the probability of getting any collision gets extremely high when you get to around 216 numbers generated.
 This generalizes; as a rule of thumb, the probability of getting a collision when generating a random n bit number gets large when you’ve generated around 2n/2 numbers.
 So if we put those billion PCs to work generating 122-bits-of-randomness GUIDs, the probability that two of them somewhere in there would collide gets really high after about 261 GUIDs are generated.
 Since we’re assuming that about 230 machines are doing 220 GUIDs per second, we’d expect a collision after about 211 seconds, which is about an hour.